Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Data analysis

 \section{Data analysis}

 We evaluate the statistical performance of our proposed joint Bayesian model for mixed-type spatial responses by comparing it with a commonly used alternative of separate modeling.
-By separate modeling, we refer to the conventional approach where each response is treated independently, despite the possibility of cross-response dependence in the true data-generating process (i.e., $\bm{\Sigma}_{ij} \neq 0$ for $i \neq j$).
-These models inherently assume $\bm{\Sigma}_{ij} = 0$ and fit independent univariate latent GP, each with its own mean structure and covariance kernel to account for spatial dependence, thereby ignoring potential dependence between different response types.
+By separate modeling, we refer to the approach detailed in Section~\ref{sec:sep_model}, in which each response is modeled independently, even when the true data-generating process exhibits cross-response dependence (i.e., $\bm{\Sigma} _ {ij} \neq 0$ for $i \neq j$).
+Under a common spatial covariance structure with shared $\phi$ across components, a separate model inherently assumes $\bm{\Sigma}_{ij} = 0$ and fits independent univariate latent GP with a flat prior on $\bm{\Sigma}_{jj} \overset{\text{ind}}{\sim} \mc{IG}(a = 0.01, b = 0.01)$, for each $j$-th response type.
+Each component is thus endowed with its own mean structure, thereby ignoring potential dependence between different response types.

 We use weak prior information for the regression coefficient matrix $\bm{B}$ by specifying the mean matrix of $\bm{B}$ as $\bm{M} = \bm{0}$ and the covariance matrix $\bm{V} = 100\bm{I}_p$.
 For the cross-response covariance $\bm{\Sigma}$, we choose $\bm{S} = \bm{I}_q$ and $v = q + 1$, providing a weakly-informative prior.
-The full conditional posterior of $\bm{\Sigma}$ admits a valid density and thus the posterior is proper.
-We recommend a reasonable choice for the smoothness parameter $\nu$ in the Mat\'ern kernel obtained by the empirical semivariogram from exploratory data analysis, with smoother curves indicating larger $\nu$.
-The choice of $\nu = 0.5$ simplifies the kernel \eqref{Matern kernel} to an exponential kernel, while the choice of $\nu = \infty$ gives the squared-exponential kernel.
-The hyperparameter $b_{\phi}$ for the spatial range parameter, $\phi$, is chosen so that the effective range corresponds to a correlation of $0.05$ at the domain diameter $\Delta = \max_{i,j} \lVert \bm{s}_i - \bm{s}_j \rVert_2$.
-We evaluate the predictive performance of our proposed model over a separate model by computing Watanabe–Akaike Information Criterion (WAIC) over the full dataset and the Expected Log-Pointwise Density (ELPD) at the hold-out locations, which are the benchmark criteria as suggested by \cite{cooper2025joint}.
-The lower values of WAIC and larger values of ELPD are indicators of a better model selection rule.
-The \texttt{R} codes to reproduce the simulation studies and real data analysis are available on GitHub\footnote{Available at \url{https://github.com/ArghyaStat/Bayesian_mixed_type_spatial_model}}.
+The full conditional posterior of $\bm{\Sigma}$ admits a valid density, and thus the posterior is proper.
+We choose the smoothness parameter $\nu = 0.5$ for the Mat\'ern kernel in \eqref{eq:matern_kernel} based on the empirical semivariogram from exploratory data analysis.
+We use $m = 20$ as the size of the conditioning set in the Vecchia approximation.
+We refer the reader to Section~\ref{sec:choice_of_m} for a detailed justification of our choice.
+The hyperparameter $b_{\phi}$ for the spatial range parameter, $\phi$, is chosen so that the effective range corresponds to a correlation of $0.05$ at the domain diameter $\Delta$.
+The \texttt{R} codes to reproduce the simulation studies and real data analysis are available on GitHub\footnote{Available at \url{https://github.com/ArghyaStat/Bayesian_mixed_type_spatial_model}.}.